yetanotherbhai/target.en/help/c-target-mobile-app/c-mobile-visual-experience-composer/mobile-visual-experience-composer-ios.md

 ACPTargetVEC.setRequest(targetParams)
 ```

-** Passing parameters to specific view:**
+**Passing parameters to specific view:**

-We have seen the API to trigger Views via `TargetVEC.targetView("view_name")`.

-.You can also pass parameters that are specific to the particular view, as shown below:
+We have seen the API to trigger Views via `TargetVEC.targetView("view_name")`.You can also pass parameters that are specific to the particular view, as shown below:

 ```
 //For Objective-c